Where To Take New Yorkers Who Hate LA, Even Though They’ve Never Been

 Everson Royce Bar

 There’s a decent chance your friend walked off the plane asking “What’s up with this Gjusta place?”
-And since this bakery/deli in Venice isn’t exactly the easiest place to get to, make it your first stop on the way back from LAX.
-The place is a madhouse every single day of the week, but once you find your way to a table in their expanded patio, you’ll be treated to some of the best sandwiches in LA.
+Cross it off your list early and drive them straight there right from LAX.
+The place is a madhouse every single day of the week, but once you find your way to a table on their expanded patio, you’ll be treated to some of the best sandwiches in LA.
 The tuna conserva is a must-order, but since you’re there, throw in a porchetta melt, reuben, and a bag full of pastries for the rest of your drive home.